HEHereford House / is a nonprofit food pantry and social services agency founded in 2002 by St Andrew and All Souls Episcopal Church, north Portland.

 At Hereford House, we never care where you live or who you love.
 If you need help, we give all we have.
 Hereford House wants to give more, do this we need your help.
 And yes, your help means donations

-Below is a good news story and an idea of how we have helped.
+Below is a news story and an idea of how we have helped.

 A gentleman came to Hereford House to get some food.
 He had never been to a food pantry before.
 He and his wife were close to becoming homeless.
 He was 63, a veteran, married and due to a bad accident could no longer work.
 He was in pain and had no health insurance.

 They were living on $600.00 a month from her social security.
-They were unable to pay for their house taxes, co-pay for her medications, and they were behind in all their utilities.
+They were unable to pay their taxes, co-pay for her medications, and they were behind in all their utilities.

 We were able to help them in several areas.